Welcome to Seattle’s new Waterfront Park!

 - Historic Washington Street Boat Landing Pergola food vendor.

-Stadium Plaza offers a safe pedestrian connection to the stadiums with additional space for nine semi-permanent art installations showcasing Indigenous artist Kimberly Saladin with plans to rotate the art exhibition’s artist yearly.
+Railroad Way South offers a safe pedestrian connection to the stadiums with additional space for nine semi-permanent art installations showcasing Indigenous artist Kimberly Saladin with plans to rotate the art exhibition’s artist yearly.

 Downtown Connections